gtrabanco/wireguard-site-to-site/README.md

 ## About this

-This is wireguard script configuration for a intermediate public server two interconnect two sites.
+This is wireguard script configuration for a intermediate public server to interconnect two sites.

+LAN 1 --- LAN 1 Router ---- Server (in Internet, like VPS) ---- LAN 2 Router --- LAN 2

+So you can reach LAN 2 from LAN 1 and vice versa.

 ## Generate the configuration in your system